BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 d.measurement3 = 300
 ```

-Why give names and initialization values to **class** attributes, then when you
+Why give names and initialization values to `class` attributes, then when you
-create an object, immediately create and initialize **object** attributes with
+create an object, immediately create and initialize instance variables with
 the *same names* as the class attributes?
 It occurred to me there might be a
-misunderstanding about the way attributes work.
+misunderstanding about class attributes.

 I found one of the coaches of the project (who was not the original author) and
 asked.
 It was explained to me that this was the way you provide default values